-It’s never too late to start your own seeds.
-Usually, I stock up on seed items at Dollar Generals 90% off summer clearance sale.
+It’s never too late to start your seeds.
+Usually, I stock up on seed items at Dollar General for 90% off the summer clearance sale.
 I will save containers from the year before too.

-I’m frugal and I’m still looking at everything in a new light.
+I’m frugal, still looking at everything in a new light.
 How can we reuse this?
 How can we make this last?

-I planted more seeds this year, mainly because I’m having two gardens, and well the whole way we grocery shop is now changed.
+I planted more seeds this year, mainly because I have two gardens, and the way we grocery shop is now changed.

-I wanted to share with you a peek into some of the containers we are using here on our homestead to start seeds this year.
+I wanted to share a peek into some of the containers we are using here on our homestead to start seeds this year.

-If you haven’t started your own seeds yet, you still have time.
+If you haven’t started your seeds yet, you still have time.
 Here is my article on how to get started doing that step by step.

-This year, I tried the PBF Hard coffee- it is so good!
-Sweet so you can only have one at the time but a treat.
+I tried the PBF Hard coffee this year- it is so good!
+Sweet, so you can only have one at a time, but a treat.
 I shared a few deals on it on Insta and Facebook.